Article · May 15, 2026

 init();

-That is the whole popup.
-Two screens (login and signed-in), one form, two buttons.
-The sb.auth.signInWithPassword call is the standard Supabase auth pattern; the popup wraps it with the minimum HTML.
+Two screens, one form, one button.
+The sb.auth.signInWithPassword call is the standard Supabase auth pattern; the popup just wraps it with minimal HTML.

-For an invite-only product, do not expose a signup link.
-The login form is login-only.
-The pattern for that is the same as the web-app version covered in two-layer identity models in Supabase: disable public signup at the project level and rely on the service-role invite path for new users.
+For an invite-only product, don’t expose a signup link.
+The pattern is the same as the web-app version covered in two-layer identity models in Supabase: disable public signup at the project level and rely on the service-role invite path for new users.

 Step 4: persist the session in chrome.storage.local